Ebola virus disease

 Treatment for Ebola

-There's currently no licensed treatment or vaccine for Ebola, although potential new vaccines and drug therapies are being developed and tested.
+There's currently no licensed treatment or vaccine for Ebola.
+Potential new vaccines and drug therapies are being developed and tested.

 Any area affected by an outbreak should be immediately quarantined, and people confirmed to have the infection should be treated in isolation in intensive care.